 Apparently, the Court didn't find that the first sentence of the current Terms of Service document to be relevant, even though it stipulates that "transactions made before [TOS's] effective date" will not be affected.
 CIG's lawyers somehow managed to make it mean the opposite, triggering the clause for arbitration court, where Firefly212 found himself way out of his league.

 Now Firefly212 may have lost a battle in court but he's still waging the war.
 He did add that the entire ordeal was really unpleasant, making him feel "more like a hostage than a backer" of CIG's Star Citizen.
-Some redditors have already offered their legal expertise for when the transcripts come, so if you're willing to help, you can find it here .
+Some redditors have already offered their legal expertise for when the transcripts come, so if you're willing to help, you can .

 Even in failure though, the case sets a useful precedent that will at least shine the way for other Star Citizen backers, preventing them from wasting more money in trying to get some of it back from CIG's vault.
-It has been said that the amount of players who've unsuccessfully requested refunds from 2016 onwards, could've easily filed a class-action lawsuit, although CIG prepared for that with the new TOS .
+It has been said that the amount of players who've unsuccessfully requested refunds from 2016 onwards, could've easily filed a class-action lawsuit, although CIG prepared for that with the .

 CCP Games, Cloud Imperium Games